 In June 2019, we executed a clinical collaboration with GEIS for the development of camsirubicin in patients with advanced soft tissue sarcoma ("ASTS").
-Following completion of the dose escalation run-in clinical trial in the U.S. (or another country) that we currently anticipate initiating in the second half of 2021, we continue to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against the current first-line treatment for ASTS, doxorubicin.
+Following completion of our Phase 1b dose escalation clinical trial in the U.S. that we currently anticipate initiating in the fourth quarter of 2021, we continue to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against the current first-line treatment for ASTS, doxorubicin.
 We will provide study drug and supplemental financial support for the clinical trial averaging approximately \$2 million to \$3 million per year.
-During the three months ended March 31, 2021, we incurred \$0.3 million in expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing and database management expenses in support of GEIS's Phase 2 camsirubicin clinical trial.
-During the three months ended March 31, 2020, we provided a nominal amount of financial support and incurred a nominal amount of drug manufacturing costs under GEIS agreement.
+During the three and six months ended June 30, 2021, we incurred \$0.3 million and \$0.7 million in expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing-related costs and database management expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing-related costs and database management expenses.
 We can terminate the agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any intellectual property or clinical data.